joseppii/Traffic-Sign-Classifier-Project/README.md

 ![alt text][image5]

 A second set of images, taken from actual pictures was also used to test the classification accuracy when real world image are used.
 These traffic signs were from a French traffic sign set.
 Some of the signs were missclassified but that may be attributed to the fact that these signs are a bit different from the German signs.
-For example the 30km sign also includes text underneath.
+For example the 30km sign used also includes text underneath.

 ![alt text][image6]

+Plotting the probabilities per graph, we observe that for the the correctly predicted signs we only get one probability (of significant size).
+For incorrectly classified images we observe that there are more than one.
+Classification failure may be attributed to several reasons.
+This can be a difference in signs used, as in the case of the 30km zone sign.
+In other cases when shrinking the test image, as in the cases of roadworks, it becomes similar to more than one signs, such as childen crossing.
+Finally, we calculate the real world accuracy by counting correct predictions vs total number of images.
+In this case the real world accuracy is calculated to be 0.875% i.e. one out of 8 images is incorrectly classified.